 E – 3 Religious Studies 2: Topics (3 credits)

-This course deepens and expands the knowledge gained in the Introductory Course in religious studies, by exposing students to a more focused Religious Studies topic of their choosing.
+This course will deepen and expand the knowledge gained in the introductory course in religious studies, by exposing students to a more focused Religious Studies topic of their choosing.
+Each semester will include a selection of such courses.
+Examples of the topics of the courses include Modern Catholic Thinkers, Contemporary Moral Issues, Death as a Fact of Life, or Evil Suffering, and God.